-In a state where the largest cities are known for country music and the blues, we were interested in finding the heartbeat of Knoxville, and how the third largest city in Tennessee was making a name for itself.
+In a state where the largest cities are known for country music and the blues, Knoxville, the third largest city in Tennessee, will show you how its making a name for itself.
 From craft beer to endless outdoor activities and music festivals celebrating the legends and tomorrow's artists.
 Follow the heartbeat of Knoxville to these places.